izarlas/crypto-display/README.md

 This project aims to display graphs with the real time price of assets, using React, Nest and TypeScript.

-## Features

 ## Getting started

 - Install node dependencies from root `npm install`
-- The React frontend is accessible at `http://localhost:5173/`
+- Run the react frontend with `npm run start:frontend` from root and access it at `http://localhost:5173/`
-- The Nest backend is accessible at `http://localhost:3000/`
+- Run the nest backend with `npm run start:backend` from root and access it at `http://localhost:3000/`

 ## OpenApi specifications

+## Testing

 ## License